juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

     - Used when you want a static IP provided by an NLB but also want to use the features provided by ALB at the application layer.

 <b>Gateway Load Balancer (GWLB)</b>
-- Operataes at layer 4 (Network Layer) - IP protocol
+- Operates at layer 4 (Network Layer) - IP protocol
 - Used to route requests to a fleet of 3rd party virtual appliances like Firewalls, Intrusion Detection and Prevention System (IDPS), etc
-- Performs two fuctions:
+- Performs two functions:
   - Transparent Network Gateway (single entry/exit for all traffic)
   - Load Balancer (distributes traffic to a virtual appliances)
 - Uses GENEVE protocol